mppmu/qmc/README.md

 ---

-`bool useMedianQmc`
+`U lattice_candidates`

-If set to `true`, extend list of generating vectors using the [median quasi-Monte Carlo rules](https://arxiv.org/abs/2201.09413).
+If `lattice_candidates>0`, the list of generating vectors is extended using the [median quasi-Monte Carlo rules](https://arxiv.org/abs/2201.09413), using the given number of candidate generating vectors.
-Can be used with `generatingevectors=none()`.
+Can be used together with `generatingevectors=none()` to always use the median QMC rule.

-Default: `true`.
+Default: `11`.

 ---

-`bool keepMedianGV`
+`bool keep_lattices`

 If set to `true`, generating vectors constructed using the median QMC rules are kept in `generatingvectors` for subsequent integrations.

 Default: `false`.

----

-`U numMedianLattices`

-Number of candidate generating vectors for the construction of the median QMC rules.

-Default: `11`.

 ---